 It's a vast world

-The tech world is an exciting space with so many resources that it makes it a bit frustrating or overwhelming to navigate, especially for beginners and hobbyists trying to understand the domain and what it entails.
-There are so many guidelines in the tech space and numerous free and easily accessible resources online.
-Unfortunately, this blog does not cover all that is out there but gives a specific yet straightforward guide to navigating the tech world and its resources.
+The tech world is an exciting space with numerous resources, which can be both frustrating and overwhelming to navigate, especially for beginners and hobbyists trying to understand the domain and its intricacies.
+There are numerous guidelines in the tech space, as well as many free and easily accessible resources online.
+Unfortunately, this blog does not cover everything available, but it provides a specific and straightforward guide to navigating the tech world and its resources.

 To group or not to group

-The tech world has a couple of terminologies: front end, back end, fullstack, Ops, SysOps, DevOps, SRE, Product Manager, etc. These terms apply to specific focus areas, and a couple of base knowledge is needed to see through it.
-I will share a couple of links to start with and talk briefly about them.
-Hopefully, by the end of this blog, you will probably be able to make a well-informed decision about tech and what you are looking to make out of it.
+The tech world has several key terminologies: front-end, back-end, full-stack, Ops, SysOps, DevOps, SRE, Product Manager, etc. These terms apply to specific focus areas, and a couple of base concepts are needed to see through them.
+I will share a couple of links to get started and discuss them briefly.
+Hopefully, by the end of this blog, you will be able to make a well-informed decision about technology and what you are looking to achieve with it.

 Front end